 eyes$setconfigurationmethod, passing it the suiteconfig object to apply the test suite default configuration values to the Eyes instance.
 Note that this method sets all the configuration values, either to the values defined explicitly or to the SDK default values.
 We will see in the next section how you can change only specific configuration values.

-- If in your code you use one or more eyes.setXXX commands for the initial configuration of the Eyes instance, then it is highly recomended that you replace these calls with the equivalent calls to the global configuration object as shown in the method
+- If in your code you use one or more eyes.setXXX commands for the initial configuration of the Eyes instance, then it is recommended that you replace these calls with the equivalent calls to the global configuration object as shown in the method

-beforetestsuite, since the eyes.setXXX will be deprecated at some point.
+beforetestsuite, since the eyes.setXXX might be deprecated at some point.